Programs > Brochure

 Successful completion of this P/F course will carry one Davidson credit, awarded in either English 370 or History 390 (to be determined by each student).
 These credits may count toward major requirements in the English and History Departments or toward graduation requirements in Literary Studies, Creative Writing, and Rhetoric or Historical Thought.

 At the heart of the course of study is a series of lectures.
 Each week, all program participants will gather to hear four morning lectures on a broad range of topics.
 United by their relation to a set of assigned texts, each week's lectures are conceived as a mini-unit.
 Thus, for the week in which a Jane Austen novel is assigned, lectures might address such themes as Austen and her writing, the culture of the provincial society in which she lived, and the musical and artistic styles popular when she wrote.
 Some of the program's lectures will even be delivered "on site," with the Davidson group traveling, for example, to Bath to study its eighteenth-century building program first-hand (and to mingle at the Assembly Rooms, drink tea and eat "Bath buns" in the Pump Room, and promenade along the Royal Crescent -- all as Austen and her characters did.)
 Other organized study trips might include visits to country houses, landscape gardens, and museums in Cambridge and London.

-Students will also meet twice per week in small groups for tutorials led by Dr. Katherine Wakely-Mulroney (English) and Dr. Matthew Neal (History).
-They will be returning in 2015 for their second year with the program.
+Students will also meet twice per week in small groups for tutorials jointly led by English and History tutors.

 The goal of each tutorial session is to discuss a set of texts and to draw connections between those texts and the program lectures and study trips.
 Tutorials are the most elastic component of the course, and their format may vary depending on the students' interests and needs.
 Usually, however, the English and History tutors work as a team, leading interdisciplinary discussions with a mixed group of English and History concentrators.